How to Make a Basic Pigment From Scratch

 This image (again from the Pigments Through The Ages website) shows Malachite green in use for a shirt in a western painting.
 It was also very popular in old Chinese painting and known as “Mountain Green”.

 Anyway… back to the awesome pigment making.
-I took an illumination and gilding intensive workshop with my mentor Karen, and one of the things we did was make pigment from scratch (we also made gilding glue from scratch but that's for another post!).
+I took an illumination and gilding intensive workshop recently with one of my teachers and mentors Karen, and one of the things we did was make pigment from scratch (we also made gilding glue from scratch but that's for another post!).
 One of the things I love about her workshops is that she doesn't just show you modern shortcuts to do things, in fact her approach is to do things the traditional, time-trusted way.

 So, Karen brought in a simple malachite stone necklace (like the one to the below) and we put a handful of the pebbles into a large marble mortar and pestle to crush them up gently.
 No heavy banging of the pestle, but small, quick motions to gently break the stones down.